pyodide/pyodide-blog/content/posts/marimo.md

 best to auto-install packages.
 Whenever a cell is run, we try to install it through Pyodide or otherwise fallback to micropip.

-### Runtime
+### Python

-Similar to our frontend, our runtime uses the same implementation for Pyodide and CPython.
-We introduced just a few branches basd on [whether the kernel is running under Pyodide](https://pyodide.org/en/stable/usage/faq.html#how-to-detect-that-code-is-run-with-pyodide), since some Python features, such as shared memory, threading, and
+Similar to our TypeScript codebase, our Python codebase uses the same implementation for Pyodide and CPython.
+We introduced just a few branches based on [whether the kernel is running under Pyodide](https://pyodide.org/en/stable/usage/faq.html#how-to-detect-that-code-is-run-with-pyodide), since some Python features, such as shared memory, threading, and